leelamadhav07/PythonFullStackProject/README.md

 ## Streamlit Frontend
 Streamlit run frontend/app.py

-The app will open in your browser ar `http://localhost:8080`
+The app will open in your browser at `http://localhost:8080`

 ## FastAPI Backend